‘No clear way’ for Ukrainian refugees to link up with UK hosts under new scheme

 Warnings ‘only a trickle’ of Ukrainians will benefit from scheme amid confusion over ‘matching’ process

-Fears have been raised that there is no clear route for Ukrainian refugees to apply to come to Britain under its new sponsorship scheme on the day that it launched.
+Fears have been raised that there is no clear route for Ukrainian refugees to apply to come to Britain under its new sponsorship scheme.

-Charities have said that the number of refugees who will be granted sanctuary in the UK under the Homes for Ukraine scheme will be only a “trickle”, despite the fact that more than 150,000 people in Britain have registered to host them, due to confusion around how they can be “matched” with hosts.
+On the day that the scheme launched, charities have said that the number of refugees who will be granted sanctuary in the UK under the Homes for Ukraine scheme will be only a “trickle”, despite the fact that more than 150,000 people in Britain have registered to host them, because of the confusion around how they can be “matched” with hosts.

-The government says that when it launches ‘phase 2’ of the scheme - it is not yet known when this will be - it will work more closely with charities to identify Ukrainians in need of protection in the UK.
+The government said that when it launches “phase two” of the scheme – it is not yet known when this will be – it will work more closely with charities to identify Ukrainians in need of protection in the UK.

-The scheme, announced by Levelling Up minister Michael Gove on Monday, will allow Ukrainians with no family links to come to the UK and live in homes offered by members of the public, who will be paid £350 per month for doing so.
+The scheme, announced on Monday by the secretary of state for levelling up, Michael Gove, will allow Ukrainians with no family links to come to the UK and be hosted by members of the public, who will be paid £350 per month for sharing their homes.

 The Independent is raising money for the people of Ukraine – if you would like to donate then please click here for our GoFundMe page.